robinweser/react-look/README.md

 > Note: Obscene Stylesheet is a core library & former part of [Obscene Layout](http://github.com/obscene/Obscene-Layout) which now remains *only* as a set of layouting components

 ## About
-Inspired by [Cristopher Chedeau (@vjeux)](https://twitter.com/vjeux)'s presentation [CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) with the idea of putting styling completely into javascript, we started building our own library to do so.
+Inspired by [Cristopher Chedeau (@vjeux)](https://twitter.com/vjeux)'s presentation [CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) with the idea of putting styling completely into javascript, I started building our own library to do so.
+First I was overwhelmed by how much I can achieve with just plain javascript.
+Such as media queries and `mouseover`-state was not even a problem.
+But while I started adding more and more there came a point when it was no longer acceptable (EventListeners everywhere) to go with plain javascript and I had to think of something new.
-There are plenty of implementations that do this job according to this [comparison](https://github.com/MicheleBertoli/css-in-js).
-### Why this is not just another one
-While most of them seem to handle those more complex CSS abilities quite well, none of them really go without CSS in the background.
-Most of the validate your given styles object, generate CSS code and add it via `<style></style>`-within your document.
-This might be the very first library to do all of this stuff truly with pure javascript!
+This is where I found about [Pete Hunt's Approach](https://github.com/petehunt/jsxstyle) with jsxstyles and I thought it would be create to have some kind of JS to CSS compiler.

 ## Roadmap
 - [x] automated vendor-prefixing (flexbox included)
 - [x] media queries
-- [ ] :pseudo-classes `:hover`, `:focus`, `:active`, `:checked`, `:disabled` & `:enabled`
+- [ ] :pseudo-classes such as `:hover`, `:focus`, `:active` or `:checked`
+- [ ] nesting
+- [ ] extending
-- [ ] CSS-export for non-React use
+- [ ] optional CSS-export
+- [ ] user options to keep it flexible
-- [ ] multiple styles
+- [ ] merging styles
 - [ ] global styles

 ## Usage
+> Warning: Do not use this in production.
+It is still at its beginning

 Install via `npm`.
 Use `-save` if you'd like to add it to your *package.json*.
 ```sh
 npm install obscene-stylesheet